Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

-We can begin assembling molecular processes through their shared states, creating larger and more intricate assemblies (Fig. \ref{fig:molecular_compositions}).
-There are many ways to approach this task—it can include the progressive composition of metabolic pathways \cite{braakman2012compositional}, or lipids \cite{segre2001lipid}, it could take integrating the spatial distribution of proteins with their interactions \cite{qin2021multi}, or taking individual molecular structures and packing them together into a volume \cite{johnson2015cellpack}.
-Each molecular process is defined by specific ports—such as active sites on enzymes, binding sites on receptors, and docking domains on structural proteins—which facilitate the coalescence of molecules into functional complexes.
-These interactions are orchestrated through a set of molecular affinities and repulsions, aligning and connecting molecules to achieve functional activity.
-As these complexes integrate into even larger compositions, they can form condensates through mechanisms like liquid phase separation \cite{banani2017biomolecular}.
-Spatial segregation by membranes encapsulates these assemblies into organelles, creating subcompartments with distinct internal molecular compositions and boundary conditions.
+We can begin assembling molecular processes through shared, complementary states, creating larger and more intricate nested structures made of many molecules (Fig. \ref{fig:molecular_compositions}).
+There are many ways to approach this task—it can include the progressive composition of metabolic pathways \cite{braakman2012compositional}, lipids \cite{segre2001lipid}, or aggregates of different complementary molecules \cite{hunding2006compositional}; it could take integrating the spatial distribution of proteins with their interactions \cite{qin2021multi}, or taking individual molecular structures and packing them together into a volume \cite{johnson2015cellpack}.
+Each molecular process is defined by an interface with specific ports—such as active sites on enzymes, binding sites on receptors, and docking domains on structural proteins—which facilitate the coalescence of molecules into functional complexes based on the complementarity of their interfaces.
+These interactions are orchestrated through a set of molecular affinities and repulsions, aligning and connecting molecules to based on functional activity.
+As these complexes integrate into larger compositions, they can form condensates through mechanisms such as liquid phase separation \cite{banani2017biomolecular}.
+Spatial segregation by membranes encapsulates these assemblies into organelles, creating subcompartments with distinct internal molecular states and boundary conditions.